pglen/pyvserv/README.md

 2.)
 Delivers OK status, hello message, server serial number, and a unique id 3.)
 Server signs off.
 This interaction is typical of all the commands.

- The unique ID the thread ID and it is not cryptographically secure;
+ The unique ID is the session's thread ID and it is not cryptographically secure;

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pyvcli_*)